Who made Aarogya Setu? A list

 Jaydeep Dutta, Senior Vice President (UX Design) at MakeMyTrip, in a previous webinar, had clarified that he is a private volunteer, and in an interview with MediaNama in April, Arnab Kumar, the then Program Director of Frontier Technologies at NITI Aayog, who has been spearheading the project, had said that all private individuals who are contributing to this project are doing so in their personal capacity.
 Prashant Tandon, the co-founder of 1mg, had categorically denied the involvement of the company in the development of Aarogya Setu when the app was launched on April 2.
 Similarly, when we had reached out to MakeMyTrip on the launch of the app on April 2, we were told, “While we are involved in multiple conversations with industry bodies and government, Go-MMT is not involved in it.”

 Despite releasing this list, there are certain names that have been associated with the app since its launch on April 2 that are missing from the list.
 This includes Prashant Tandon (1mg) and Arnab Kumar (NITI Aayog), both of whom were acknowledged by NITI Aayog CEO Amitabh Kant when the app’s Android version was made open source yesterday.
 Similarly Arghya Sengupta, the founder and director at Vidhi Centre for Legal Policy, who had developed the data sharing Protocol for MEITY and was name checked by VijayRaghavan yesterday, is not there in the list.
+(Update May 27, 2020 3:34 pm: After the article was published, the list was updated with the missing names.
+Those have been added in bold below.)

 We know from our interviews with Rahul Matthan and Arnab Kumar, and from attending a webinar where Kumar and Dutta spoke about the app that individuals from the private sector have not entered into formal contracts with the government and are working on a pro bono basis.

-Note: Update (May 27, 2020 3:34 pm): After the article was published, the list was updated with the missing names.
-Those have been added in bold above.
-Originally published on May 27, 2020 at 1:18 pm.